domino4com/CWV-Camera/README.md

 [^pins]: The Extended Core uses the same pins for the camera as the ESP32-CAM from Ai-Thinker.
 You can see the exact pins in the [CWV GitHub Repo](https://github.com/domino4com/CWV#camera)

-[^psram]: The extended core has 4Mb of PSRAM, but you have to enable it: Tools :point_right: PSRAM :point_right: Enabled
+[^board]: The extended core has 4Mb of PSRAM, but you have to enable it: Tools :point_right: PSRAM :point_right: Enabled
 ![PSRAM](assets/PSRAM.png)